redox-os/website/content/news/this-month-251231.md

 Jeremy Soller and bjorn3 have begun creating `ioctl` support for hardware-accelerated rendering, but no graphics acceleration is supported yet.

-It's probably the first Intel GPU driver written in Rust.

 (This shouldn't be confused with video drivers for BIOS VESA and UEFI GOP, which we use to show video after bootloader kernel bootstraping, and has been used as the back-end for the Redox desktop for several years.)

 - Intel GPU driver running in a System76 Galago Pro with an external monitor